The 20 Best Opsoclonus-Myoclonus Syndrome Doctors Near Me in Vermont, US

 English

-Thomas Schmidt is a Neurologist in Rutland, Vermont.
+Thomas Schmidt is a Neurologist practicing medicine in Rutland, Vermont.
 Dr. Schmidt is rated as an Experienced provider by MediFind in the treatment of Opsoclonus-Myoclonus Syndrome.
-His top areas of expertise are Migraine, Essential Tremor, Movement Disorders, and Parkinson's Disease.
+He is also highly rated in 9 other conditions, according to our data.
+His clinical expertise encompasses Migraine, Essential Tremor, Movement Disorders, and Parkinson's Disease.

 Experienced in Opsoclonus-Myoclonus Syndrome